QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

            ** This test will fail, because returns transactions even when transaction range is not valid

-      -  Feature: Testing of Erste's website with different date ranges
+      -  Feature: transaction date test (out of valid date range)

+      -  # These tests will fail, because return transactions even when transaction date range is not valid
+      -  # 2 Examples : 2 Tests Cases are executed

-      -  Scenario Outline: Testing of transaction amounts are within incorrect date range
+      -  Scenario Outline: Testing of transaction amounts out of valid date range
       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"
       -  And Customer clicks button with text as "<Login_button>"
       -  And Customer clicks button with text as "<Confirmation_button>"